 - Do a survey on how much the guests liked the presenters, the topics, the catering, the venue and the overall organisation.
 Share the feedback we collect with our organisational team to help we all figure out what needs to be done better and what to continue doing the same way at the next event.
 Don’t forget to also acknowledge our partners who put in a lot of good work for the event.
 For the feedback survey, we could use the Worksup app, which we may have also used to make our conference more interactive.
 Read more about Worksup features here.

 - Agree on a time for a follow-up meeting.
 At this meeting, we can go over the feedback together with our client or partners and everyone can also share their emotions here.
 We can also start thinking about the next event and make some important decisions, such as picking out the time, the venue and the desired keynote for the next event.
 This allows for all the parties involved to start working together early on in the process.

-We should do all of the above within two or three weeks after the event since, similar to when we watch a good film, everyone’s emotions will then still be fresh, and they will still remember all the important details about the event.
+We should do all of the post-conference activities within two or three weeks after the event since, similar to when we watch a good film, everyone’s emotions will then still be fresh, and they will still remember all the important details about the event.